mandober/rust-debrief/appendix/terminology.md

 ## Compiler
 Compiler is primarily used to translate source code from a high-level programming language to a lower level language (e.g., assembly language, object code, or machine code), to create an executable program.

+## Composition over inheritance
+or composite reuse principle in object-oriented programming (OOP) is the principle that classes should achieve polymorphic behavior and code reuse by their composition (by containing instances of other classes that implement the desired functionality) rather than inheritance from a base or parent class.

 ## Data structure
 Data structure is a particular way of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 More precisely, a data structure is a collection of data values, the relationships among them and the functions or operations that can be applied to the data.